Download the Resilient Forests Program fact sheet (pdf)

 “We know that fire is as natural and necessary as rain in these forests,” says ecologist Deborah Landau.
 “But the more we understand about how and when fires occurred historically, the better we can replicate those natural events through safe controlled burns.”

-So this year, we are leading the expansion of the Central Appalachian Fire Learning Network, a collaboration between the Conservancy and multiple state and federal agencies.
+In 2016 we led the expansion of the Central Appalachian Fire Learning Network, a collaboration between the Conservancy and multiple state and federal agencies.
 By joining forces and pooling resources, we will dramatically scale up the size of our burns — and accelerate our progress toward the healthy forests of the future.